 It is occasionally used as a general insecticidal and to treat sarcoptic mange in dogs.
 It is used off label to treat demodicosis in cats and small mammals (chinchillas, gerbils, guinea pigs, hamsters, mice, and rats).

 How does the drug work?

 While this medication begins working within 1-2 hours, it can take several months of topical treatments before the complete resolution of demodectic mange, and in chronic cases, it can take longer.
-Treatment must continue until 30 days past 2 consecutive negative skin scrapes are obtained.
+Treatment must continue for 30 days after 2 consecutive negative skin scrapes are obtained.

 How is amitraz given?

 Amitraz for demodicosis is applied topically as a bath or dip, and this is typically done by a veterinary professional.
-When preparing the dilute dip, protect your exposed skin with rubber gloves, and wash any areas of skin that come into contact with the solution.
+When preparing the dilute dip, protect your exposed skin with rubber gloves and wash any areas of skin that contact the solution.
 Do not stress your pet for at least 24 hours after application of the dip.
-Flush unused solution down the drain, rinse the container, and wrap in newspaper before placing in the trash.
+Flush unused solution down the drain, rinse the container, and wrap the container in newspaper before placing in the trash.
 Avoid inhalation of vapors.

-For treating flea and tick infestations, it is applied topically in the form of a topical spot-on solution, or in the form of a collar that is worn around the neck.
+For treating flea and tick infestations, it is applied topically in the form of a topical spot-on solution or as a collar that is worn around the neck.
 Wrap the used container or collar in newspaper before throwing away.

 What if I miss giving my pet the medication?

 Give the missed dose as soon as you remember and then wait the recommended amount of time between doses.
 Never give your pet two doses at once or give extra doses.

 Are there any potential side effects?